-How to make the switch to Aurora MySQL Version 3 safer
+How to switch to Aurora MySQL Version 3 more safely

 This is Onkai Yuta (@fat47) from the Service Reliability Group (SRG) of the Media Headquarters.

-This article explains how to make a more careful switch to Aurora MySQL Version 3.
+This article explains how to switch to Aurora MySQL Version 3 more carefully.

 Is your migration to Aurora MySQL v3 going smoothly?

-I hope everyone is making progress in migrating to Aurora MySQL v3.
+I hope everyone is making progress with their migration to Aurora MySQL v3.
 There are now just under five months until the end of standard support.

-I thought things were going well, but then I ran into some trouble and things are a bit delayed.
+I thought things were going well, but then I ran into some trouble and things are a little delayed.

-- Create B/G Deployments in the development and staging environments and switch between them to check operation.
+• Create B/G Deployments in the development and staging environments, check operation, and switch

-- Check by changing the reference query destination of the production application to the Green reader endpoint
+• Change the destination of the production application's reference query to the Green reader endpoint and check

 Problems occurred after changing reference destination to v3

-After pointing the reference to v3, the performance of a certain query became 100 times worse.
+After pointing the reference to v3, the performance of a certain query became over 100 times worse.

 The service had reached a level where it could not be continued, so we switched it back.